hakavlad/nohang/README.md

     - cmdlines and
     - euids
     with specified regular expressions
-- If the name of the victim matches a certain regex pattern, you can run any command instead of sending the SIGTERM signal (the default corrective action) to the victim.
+- If the name or cgroup_v1 of the victim matches a certain regex pattern, you can run any command instead of sending the SIGTERM signal (the default corrective action) to the victim.
 For example:
     - `sysmemctl restart foo`
     - `kill -INT $PID` (you can override the signal sent to the victim, $PID will be replaced by the victim's PID)
     - `kill -TERM $PID && script.sh` (in addition to sending any signal, you can run a specified script)